Scheidt-BachmannDeveloperSK/entervoCheckoutPlugin-Android-3rdParty/README.md

 plugin.setLanguage( "de");
 ```

 By default, the plugin uses the date format that fits the locale currently active on the end-users device.
 If you want to overrule this, you can select any valid ISO country code to be used for date formatting purposes.
-The corresponding plugin member functions is _setRegion()_.
+The corresponding plugin member function is _setRegion()_.

 ```java
 // region override